// full-stack web developer

 - built

 - An independent, source-verified, bilingual (EL/EN) archive in React 19 + TypeScript + Vite.
-Explorable by interactive Leaflet map, architectural style, region and a chronological lifespan timeline — with an AI “historic archivist” (Groq / Llama 3.3) grounded in the cited record, not invented detail.
+Explorable by interactive Leaflet map, architectural style, region and a chronological lifespan timeline, plus an AI “historic archivist” (Groq / Llama 3.3) grounded in the cited record, not invented detail.

 - React 19